open-mmlab/mmaction2/projects/README.md

 # Welcome to Projects of MMAction2

-In this folder, we welcome all contribution of deep-learning video understanding models from community.
+In this folder, we welcome all contributions of deep-learning video understanding models from the community.

-Here, these requirements, e.g., code standards, are not that strict as in the core package.
+Here, these requirements, e.g., code standards, are not as strict as in the core package.
 Thus, developers from the community can implement their algorithms much more easily and efficiently in MMAction2.
-We appreciate all contributions from community to make MMAction2 greater.
+We appreciate all contributions from the community to make MMAction2 greater.

 Here is an [example project](./example_project) about how to add your algorithms easily.